handbuiltapps/dropdown/README.md

 #Custom Dropdown using jQuery#
-This is a jquery plugin that provides a wrapper for the native HTML **SELECT** tag which will allow you to add custom styling for the select tag without losing it's native behaviour.
+This is a light-weight jquery plugin that provides a wrapper for the native HTML **SELECT** tag which will allow you to add custom CSS styling for the select tag without losing it's native behaviour.

 ##Requirements##
 [jQuery](https://jquery.com) 1.4+